yuantailing/ctw-baseline/README.md

 ## License

-Most of the baseline code belongs to Tai-Ling Yuan and is licensed under the MIT License, except for some code which is modified from other open source projects.
+Most of the baseline code belongs to Tai-Ling Yuan and is licensed under the MIT License, except for some components which are modified from other open source projects.

  - classification/tf_hardcode: Apache License (TensorFlow)
  - classification/slim: Apache License (TensorFlow)
  - codalab/ctw-worker/worker.py: MIT License (Codalab)
  - detection/ssd_hardcode: caffe license (caffe)
- - git submodules: license of each submodule
- - other code: MIT License (Tai-Ling Yuan)

 Please visit [https://ctwdataset.github.io/](https://ctwdataset.github.io/) to get the license for images and annotations.